honojs/website/getting-started/basic.md

 ```

 There are useful built-in middleware including Bearer and authentication using JWT, CORS and ETag.
-Also, we have third-party middleware using external libraries such as GraphQL Server and Firebase Auth.
+Hono also provides third-party middleware using external libraries such as GraphQL Server and Firebase Auth.
 And, you can make your own middleware.

 ## Adapter